 Each issue of the journal includes several feature-length articles.
 The recommended length for these texts is 7,000-10,000 words.
 They should include 15 to 20 images.

-The journal also regularly includes new commentaries, new perspectives, paired perspectives, and research notes, which typically run from 2,000-6,000 words in length and include no more than 10 images.
+The journal also regularly includes commentaries, new perspectives, and paired perspectives, which typically run from 2,000-6,000 words in length and include no more than 10 images.
 Appreciations occasionally appear at the back of an issue.